 ”Read, Write, Abacus"

-Comparing to Kindergartners in the U.S. learning 26 letters of alphabet, Japanese children learn how to read and write 100 phonetic letters before learning addition in first grade.
-By six grade, they learn 1,006 Chinese characters.
+Comparing to Kindergartners in the U.S. learning 26 letters of the alphabet, Japanese children learn how to read and write 100 phonetic letters before learning addition in first grade.
+By grade six, they learn 1,006 Chinese characters.
 No wonder Japanese educators and parents give utmost priority to reading before math.

 All of this is not to suggest you enroll your children in Suzuki method class by second grade.
 Reading aloud to young learners reaps the rewards more than mastering the perfect pitch.
 Once they have learned how to read words on their own, they should like to read before liking math.
 The students with poor reading comprehension often fall behind around third grade.